mikeymascatu/RoboC2-Klipper/README.md

 SD Card (16+ Gb),
 Internet

+### NOTE:
+The Robo R2 has very similar architechure to the C2, but there are some things that are different.
+Bed Size, Heating, Lighting Control, Touchscreen, ect.
+Feel free to edit and add a R2 config, but they are different enough where REALLY BAD THINGS can happen so TEST AT YOUR OWN RISK.

 ### *OS Installation*

 Flash MainsailOS (32 Bit) onto a SD card using RPI Imaging Tool